 Most supplements containing fat-soluble vitamins come in dehydrated, compacted tablets, pills, or powders, which do not readily dissolve for efficient vitamin and mineral absorption.
 If instead, you decide to take a single fat-soluble vitamin, take a gel cap which packages the vitamin in oil for best absorption.
 For example, take a vitamin D provided in a gel cap that contains vitamin D already dissolved in sunflower oil.

 Unfortunately, most gel caps don’t provide a broad spectrum of essential nutrients (fat- and water-soluble vitamins).
-For a more comprehensive blend of nutrients, like a multivitamin, you can try a new increasingly popular alternative — the microgel.
+For a more comprehensive blend of nutrients, like a multivitamin, you can try a new increasingly popular alternative — MICROGEL.
 An example is Bioactive Multi by Healthycell, which includes a broad spectrum of essential vitamins and minerals, plus phytonutrients and botanical antioxidants from premium ingredient sources in highly bioavailable forms.
 The fat-soluble vitamins are pre-dissolved in natural oils, and the water-soluble vitamins are pre-dissolved in water.
 Both types of vitamins are infused into a microgel that delivers high vitamin and mineral absorption.
 As a bonus, the microgel is made of prebiotics for an added healthy gut boost.

 2. Spice It Up!